A savvy cat named Quinn is wont to walk -

 “They’ll wait for me inside the cottage of

-That aging crone” the mother hen intones.
+That aging crone” the cat named Claire intones.

 “They have not much to do and surely love

-Me more than talking to a pile of bones.
+Me more than talking to a pile of bones.”

-“They cannot measure up to all the style
+“They cannot measure up to saintly style

-Dejected then, the flock of hens retreat
+Dejected then, the group of cat retreat

 To sit inside the cottage as they wait.

-Their mother hen brings paltry food to eat
+As selfish Claire brings paltry food to eat

-But still receives a most appealing plate.
+She still receives a most appealing plate.

 While plating all the food with eager aid